MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-holographic.md

-# Anchor your guide in Dynamics 365 Guides by using a holographic anchor
+# Anchor your guide in the Dynamics 365 Guides PC app by using a holographic anchor

 ![Video camera graphic](media/video-camera.PNG "Video camera graphic") [Watch a video about creating a holographic anchor](https://aka.ms/guidesdigitalanchor)